learning-zone/angular-basics/notes/angular.md

 #### Q. What is Redux pattern and explain why its useful.
 *TODO*
 #### Q. When building custom form components, what interface do they components need to implement to particpate in forms?
-[ANSWER]: ControlValueAccessor
-*TODO*
+`ControlValueAccessor`
 #### Q. Which lifecycle hook would you use to unsubscribe an observable?
 *TODO*
 #### Q. What's the difference between dirty, touched, and pristine on a form element?